aguajardoc/FairSim/README.md

 Now that we know what is fair, we can choose the tools to determine fairness.
 One of the simplest ways to figure this out is through the Pearson Correlation Coefficient, which measures the correlation between sets of data points.
 In this case, we measure the correlation between the number of problems a team has been able to solve against the number of teams that reached that point.
 This is cummulative, so, for example, if a team solves four problems, they contribute to the counts for 0, 1, 2, and 3 problems.

-Calculating this coefficient for all contests (from Codeforces's API) means we can sort the contests from highest to lowest correlation, and, as such, we can create a leaderboard of the fairest and unfairest contests by this metric.
+Calculating this coefficient for all contests (from Codeforces's API) means we can sort the contests from highest to lowest correlation, and, as such, we can create a ranking of the fairest and unfairest contests by this metric, allowing the user to filter out those contests that do not seem useful for any reason (too old, different type, kind, or region).
 ## Limitations
 - Some contests don't hold data on in-person contestants, so they have to be omitted as the calculations can't be made.